iamtuesday/samishop-challenge/README.md

 ### Start

-To get the api up and running (and really see if it worked), run:
+To get the page up and running (and really see if it worked), run:

 ```shell
 pnpm dev